machin3boy/Lachesis/PyLachesis/README.md

 - If the `event`'s validator and the parent's validator are in the `validator_cheater_list`, and the current time surpasses the timestamp at which they were added to the cheater list, the method skips the current iteration and continues with the next parent.
 - Otherwise, it extends the queue with the current parent's parents, ensuring all ancestors of the `event` are covered in the process.

-This method ensures that the `lowest_observing` attribute for each Event's ancestors is accurately maintained, which helps in establishing the sequence of Events observed by each validator.
+This method ensures that the `lowest_observing` attribute for each Event's ancestors is accurately maintained.

 #### `process_events(self, events)`